AROUBI/TD_linux/TD5_Linux.md

 - *https://opendomesday.org/api/1.0/place/2346/*
 - *https://opendomesday.org/api/1.0/manor/181/*

-Can you find other interesting URLs ?

-**Yes, there is https://opendomesday.org/api/1.0/county/[id_county] to get informations about a specific county.**

 ### Exercise 1.2: curl and grep
 Let’s try to get the ids for all the places in Derbyshire !